mmhqs/study-react/docs/01_Intro.md

 🤯 **Props x state**
 ----------------------------------
 - Imagine the component as a simple function.
 The props are the parameters and the DOM rendering is the output.
-- Props can't be altered!
+- Props can't be altered by the components!
 - The state belongs to the component, it's in the component scope.
 States can be altered!

+PROPS > COMPONENTS (STATE) > DOM

 🫲 **React project anatomy**
 ----------------------------------